 - Chief Research Manager Health

 - Stefanie Baumann

-- Chief Research Manager Aeronautics, Space and Transport
+- Chief Research Manager Aeronautics, Space and Transport (on parental leave)

 - Dr. Tobias Sontheimer